southampton/linuxdesktopdocs/docs/backups.rst

 When are backups taken?
 -----------------------

-Your workstation will attempt to back up all the home directories between 11pm and 12am.
+Your workstation will attempt to back up all the data in ``/home`` between 11pm and 12am.
 If your computer is switched off at this time do not worry, the next time you start your computer a backup will be attempted then instead.